varungweb/Raspberry-Pi-Tailscale-OpenWrt-Mesh-Router/README.md

 # Raspberry Pi2 / Pi3 OpenWrt Configuration Guide
 A setup guide to transform a Raspberry Pi 2/3 into a Tailscale-connected OpenWrt router using Docker.
-This solution enables other devices to join the Tailscale mesh network without manually installing or configuring Tailscale, offering an easy way to extend secure, seamless connectivity across devices.<br>
+This solution enables other devices to join the Tailscale mesh network without manually installing or configuring Tailscale, offering an easy way to extend secure, seamless connectivity across devices.
+Version for Openwrt is <a href="https://downloads.openwrt.org/releases/24.10.0/targets/bcm27xx/bcm2710/openwrt-24.10.0-bcm27xx-bcm2710-rpi-3-ext4-factory.img.gz">`openwrt-24.10.0-bcm27xx-bcm2710-rpi-3-ext4-factory`<a><br>

 Note: Port can be change at `/etc/config/uhttpd`